MAT-Fly: An Educational Platform for Simulating Unmanned Aerial Vehicles Aimed to Detect and Track Moving Objects: Drone Dynamical Model

 \section{Drone Dynamical Model}

-In our case study, we considered a drone with four rotors in a plus configuration~\cite{Stevens}.
-However, the modular approach used to develop the simulation architecture allows to simulate any multi-rotors aircraft and configuration making the software platform particularly useful for educational purposes.
+For the specific case study, a quad-rotor in a plus configuration has been considered.
 The design of a high performance attitude and position controller requires often an accurate model of the system.
-We here recall the commonly used dynamical model of a quadrotor~\cite{Bouabdallah2005} and, by following usual approaches, we introduce two orthonormal frames: the fixed-frame $O_\mathrm{FI}$ (where FI stands for Fixed Inertial), also called inertial (or reference) frame, and the body-frame $O_\mathrm{ABC}$ (where ABC stands for Aircraft Body Center) that is fixed in the aircraft center of mass and is oriented according to the aircraft orientation (attitude), see Fig.~\ref{fig:droneModel}.
+It is here recalled the commonly used dynamical model of a quad-rotor~\cite{Bouabdallah2005ICRA} and, by following usual approaches, two orthonormal frames are introduced: the fixed-frame $O_\mathrm{FI}$ (where FI stands for Fixed Inertial), also called inertial (or reference) frame, and the body-frame $O_\mathrm{ABC}$ (where ABC stands for Aircraft Body Center) that is fixed in the aircraft center of mass and is oriented according to the aircraft orientation, see Fig.~\ref{fig:droneModel}. \Figure[!t]()[width=0.4\textwidth]{pdf/drone.pdf}{Drone in the body-frame ($O_\mathrm{ABC}$) and the fixed-frame ($O_\mathrm{FI}$) reference systems.
+Forces produced by each rotor, spin directions and propeller velocities, $\Omega_i$, are also reported. }

 The translational dynamic equations of the aircraft can be expressed in the inertial frame as follows: